cadmium-cmyk/Bistro/README.md

 Bistro is a simple recipe search and management application.
 It allows you to find recipes for cocktails and meals using free online databases, organize your favorite recipes in a personal collection, and manage your shopping list.

+Disclaimer - This was built with the help of generative AI

 ## Features

 - **Recipe Search**: Search for meals from a vast database.